gjoeckel/otter/project-rules.md

 ### Best Practices
 - **Git Operations:** Always use Git Bash for reliability
-- **Server Management:** Use PowerShell on Windows for better process control
+- **Server Management:** Use Git Bash for cross-platform compatibility
 - **Development Tasks:** Choose terminal based on specific task requirements
 - **Documentation:** Always specify which terminal for which task
 - **Testing:** Use PowerShell for Windows-specific diagnostics